 If the answer is no, you may want to consider refinancing to a fixed-rate mortgage to lock in a stable mortgage at today's low rates.
-See how adjustable rate mortgages compare to fixed-rate mortgages.
+See how adjustable-rate mortgages compare to fixed-rate mortgages.

 How much longer do you plan on living in your home?

 If you plan on moving soon, it may make financial sense to stick with an ARM.
-But, should your plans change in the future, you will still responsible for making your monthly mortgage payments if rates adjust upwards.
+But, should your plans change in the future, you will still be responsible for making your monthly mortgage payments if rates adjust upwards.
 Use our calculator to estimate how a higher mortgage rate can impact your mortgage payment.